Quick Facts | Answer |

 Does Wisconsin Have Rent Control?

-No, Wisconsin does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+Wisconsin does not have rent control laws limiting the amount that landlords ask for rent.
+State law prohibits local governments from establishing their own rent control ordinances.

 When Can a Landlord Raise Rent in Wisconsin?